View Document Text

 To protect your personal information from unauthorized access and

-use, we use security measures that comply with federal law.
-These
+use, we use security measures that comply with U.S. federal law.

 buildings.